Deep Vein Thrombosis

 What is Deep Vein Thrombosis

-Every year, as many as 900,000 people in the United States are affected by deep vein thrombosis (DVT) and/or pulmonary embolism (PE).
+Every year, as many as 900,000 people in the United States are affected by deep vein thrombosis (DVT) and pulmonary embolism (PE).
 About 100,000 die from this vascular disease.
 Having DVT or PE blood clots can be life-threatening.
 DVT and PE blood clots are serious but treatable conditions.
 Arm yourself with the right information to treat and prevent blood clots.

 Signs and symptoms of DVT include